i-e-b/node-tree-surgeon/README.md

 - [ ] Fork -- move some of the values of a node into a new or existing sibling
 - [ ] Move -- move some of the values of a node into an existing sibling, or do nothing
 - [ ] FlipRelationship -- given a parent kind, a child kind, and an equality function for children; swap parents⇔children, grouping children by equality.
+- [ ] EditPath -- given a path of kinds and a func node->node, replace data at those paths

 Note: